opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/workload-management/wlm-feature-overview.md

 Workload management allows users to group and search network traffic, isolating system resources to prevent the overuse of network resources by specific requests.
 It offers the following benefits:

 - Tenant-level admission control and reactive query management.
-It can identify and cancel resource-intensive queries when the configured thresholds are exceeded, ensuring fair resource allocation.
+When resource usage exceeds configured limits, it automatically identifies and cancels demanding queries, ensuring fair resource distribution.

 - Tenant-level isolation within the cluster for search workloads, operating at a node level.